paritytech/polkadot-sdk/src/api/sudo_unstable_p2pDiscover.md

 A JSON-RPC error should be returned if the JSON-RPC server doesn't support the protocols in the address.
 In this example, the JSON-RPC server should return an error if it doesn't support plain TCP connections.

+Because a JSON-RPC server is also free to completely ignore the address, it is not strictly mandatory to return a JSON-RPC error when its protocols are not supported.

+However, a JSON-RPC server must always return a JSON-RPC error if it couldn't parse the address.
+A JSON-RPC client can rely on this behavior to validate user-provided multiaddresses.

 ## Possible errors

 - A JSON-RPC error is generated if the JSON-RPC couldn't parse `multiaddr`.